 There is a drive to transform healthcare to embrace the digital world more fully, and internal communications is no exception.

-Traditional internal communication methods may be failing your healthcare organization.
+Traditional internal communication methods may fail to help you solve communication challenges in the healthcare organization.
 Digital methods aren’t just better at cutting through, they’re also more efficient and can lead to less wasted resources.

 1. It’s time to print less

 Printed information stuck on notice boards or left in the break room has often been seen as the best way to reach staff who work different shifts around the clock.